 I regret having to spend my time writing this since all of my repair history is on your computer under my customer ID number.
 But since Gateway has a policy of not providing a hotline phone number that a person can call to express their total dissatisfaction with a Gateway Product, I am listing some of the wonderful experiences I have had with Gateway since my purchase of the lemon computer 8-30-01:

 I called technical support back 12-5-01, 11:45 am and talked to **.
 After going through the exciting Gateway telephone menu and the disappointment of not having a working computer, then expressing this to **, he was so concerned that he hung up on me.
-I called technical support back and talked to John, and then I talked to Doug, then to Andrew and then to a supervisor named Tim.
+I called technical support back and talked to **, and then I talked to **, then to ** and then to a supervisor named **.
 Each required me to experience the wonderful Gateway telephone menu again and again.
 After all of the frustrating calls, they decided the hard drive had failed.

-4. I dont remember what happened between 12-5-01 and 12-10-01, but on 12-10-01, at noon, I called technical support and talked to Rick, then we were disconnected for some unknown reason.
-I then called back and talked to Ryan, 99490, and I believe he said I would have to send the computer in.
-This was Event #60655534.
+I dont remember what happened between 12-5-01 and 12-10-01, but on 12-10-01, at noon, I called technical support and talked to **, then we were disconnected for some unknown reason.
+I then called back and talked to **, and I believe he said I would have to send the computer in.
+This was Event # **.

-On 12-12-01, I called technical support and talked to Mark.
+On 12-12-01, I called technical support and talked to **.
 He said that I would have to send the computer to Gateway for repair.
 I am now 7-days into the wonderful Gateway customer satisfaction policy.
-On 12-12-01, Chris called to advise me of the procedures Gateway uses to pick up the lemon computer.
+On 12-12-01, ** called to advise me of the procedures Gateway uses to pick up the lemon computer.
 Then we were disconnected before I received all of the needed information.
 I then had to call back the wonderful Gateway telephone menu and talk to Shawn.
 He told me that Airborn Express would pick up the computer after I received a box (by mail) to put the computer in for shipping.
 This happened as planned.

 On 12-19-01, the computer was shipped back to me.
 I believe I received it on 12-22-01.
 The service department had replaced the hard drive and shipped it back to me.
 The good news about all of this, I lost all of my work related engineering files.
 There is no way to put a value on this loss, but I am sure it would be in the thousands of dollars.
 But I know that was my fault, since I did not have them backed up.
 I also know that under normal circumstances, you can retrieve files from a hard drive before discarding.
 I now know too that I am a Gateway, totally unsatisfied customer.

 On approximately 12-21-01, I called technical support again at 2:30 pm and talked to ** complaining about the US port on my computer not working.
 He gave me some things to try.
-On 12-27-01, I called technical support and talked to Mike at 12:30 pm.
-I complained of not being able to use my USB port and the unavailable Help and Support on my computer, Event #61590712.
+On 12-27-01, I called technical support and talked to ** at 12:30 pm.
+I complained of not being able to use my USB port and the unavailable Help and Support on my computer, Event # **.
 His advice was to reload the C drive.
-This did not work, so I called technical service back 12-27-01 and talked to John.
+This did not work, so I called technical service back 12-27-01 and talked to **.
 He said I needed another hard drive and he would mail me one and I could install it.

 On 12-27-01, I called customary service to express my dissatisfaction with the computer.
 The computer is now 4-months old.
 I was convinced the computer was a lemon.
 Two replacement hard drives required in the first 4-months of use of the computer.
-I talked to Ed with no satisfaction.
+I talked to ** with no satisfaction.
 I then called the local Gateway store in Little Rock, AR and they advised me to call customer service.

-On 1-3-02, I tried something new; I conversed with Emory, via email.
+On 1-3-02, I tried something new; I conversed with **, via email.
 She said to carry the computer to the local store or call case management.
 Remember, the computers USB port was not working and Help and Support software would not boot up.
 So I called customer support, and during the conversation, you guessed it, the satisfied customer was disconnected.
 I called backed again and explained by problems.

 I believe I received the replacement hard drive (it was a used part that had the famous words reconditioned on it) the same day, 1-03-02.
-I called technical support and Justine walked me through the process of replacing the hard drive.
+I called technical support and ** walked me through the process of replacing the hard drive.
 After installing the used hard drive, you guessed it, the same two problems existed, no USB port nor Help and Support.

 On 8-13-02.
 I carried the computer to The Computer Works, a local computer repair center in Conway, AR.
 There was a short in the computer.
 You could slightly press on the computer and it would loose power or lock up.
 I was willing to pay for the repairs, even though it was still under warranty.
 This is indicative of how much I despise the effort that is required by Gateway to get the computer serviced.

 On 9-4-02 (the computer is now 13 months old) I carried the computer to your local store in Little Rock, AR.
 They review the electrical short problem and determined that they could not repair it.
 So they mailed the computer to your Gateway Repair Center, Irving, TX.
 It was received by the Center on 9-13-02.

 On 9-13-02, the Repair Center replaced the fan.
 On 9-17-02, they replaced the case and reflowed cold solder.
 From 9-18 to 9-26, there was no work on the computer.
 On 9-26-02, the Center had or did replace the main board, CPU, heat sink assembly, IC socket, video card, and the UA1 MB assembly.
 It was shipped out the same date, some 22 days later.
 All of my personal engineering files where gone again.

 During this 22 day period I continually tried to determine when the computer would be returned.
 I was told 9-4-02 at the local store in Little Rock, AR, that the Repair Center would return the computer in 5-7 business days.
 It is obvious that what you say is not always what you mean.
 I tried the Chat Center on 9-25-02 and talked to Storm.
 She replied with a cookbook answer: As per our records the technicians at the service center are working hard on your system.
 Is there anything else I can help you with?
 I pleaded with her to find a way to replace the computer since it was a lemon.
 She referred me to same old merry-go-round the Client Care team.

 The computer again worked perfect until 7-22-03.
 The $2,284.99 lemon computer is now 23 months old.
 This is when the $869.00 LCD viewer went out and for some reason, it is not covered by warranty?
 This wonderful failure of my outstanding Gateway product was alluded to at the beginning of this letter.

 Again, I resent even further having to take one-half of a day of my time to write this letter.
 Your technical staff assures me that youll keep a history of my lemon computer within your computer filing system.
 This letter has cost me more than $500.00 of my time since I am in business for myself.
 Not only that, I have spent endless hours with your technical staff to determine solutions to the lemon computer.

 If you force me to throw my $2,284.99 lemon computer in the trash by refusing to replace it, you will win the battle as you have from the day I bought this lemon.
 But I want you to listen closely, I will win the war.
 I promise to insert this letter on the Gateway computer user site, I promise to send this letter to our local Better Business Bureau, I promise to send this letter to the Arkansas Attorney Generals Consumer Alert Division, I promise to share my lemon Gateway experience with every engineer or individual who is in the market for a computer and I promise to write PC World and other related magazines about my experience with the Gateway lemon product.

 I will win the war many times over if you decline and continue with an insensitive attitude towards replacing my LEMON Gateway Product.
 AGAIN, THIS LETTER IS WRITTEN TO REQUEST THAT MY LEMON GATEWAY LAPTOP COMPUTER BE REPLACED PERIOD.

 I know I have been sarcastic, non-professional and somewhat unkind in this letter.
 I apologize for my tone, but I am so frustrated and disappointed with the lemon product.
 I believe Gateway will act positive on this request.
 All I want is a dependable computer that I can provide information and do the work that is required in my consulting engineering business.
 I do not want to purchase the lemon computer again, nor do I want to throw $2,284.99 in the trash can.

 As I stated in my September 12, 2003 letter, I have read the limited warranty over and over, and I have never been able to find where the LCD is excluded.
 Regardless, the laptop was, is and always has been a lemon.
 A copy of the limited warranty may be faxed upon request.
 Thank you for reading and sharing my frustration with Gateway.
 Please share this with any computer literate person that may be interested in a factual experience with Gateway.